Skip to content

 What are the requirements an app must meet to be included with the repo?

-• must have its *.apk files signed by a release key, and not carry the flags android:debuggable or android:testOnly.
+1. *.apk files must be signed by its developer(s) using a release key, and not carry the flags android:debuggable or android:testOnly.
 Rare exceptions are possible e.g. when the APKs provided here are explicitly for testing (with the stable releases at F-Droid or in this repo using a different applicationId).
 This then needs to be made clear with the app description.

-• must have its .apk files available from the project.
+2. .apk files must be available from the project.
 Currently, IzzyOnDroid can work with files

 • preferred (as only then it is possible to establish reproducible builds):